sirber/infra/readme.txt

 Services:

 To enable a docker service, create an empty file named "enabled" in the service folder.
-To prevent backups, create a "nobackup" file
+To prevent backups, create a "nobackup" file anywhere.

-Then, only run "make up".
-To override a config. you can use a .env file or "docker-compose.override.yml"
+To start enabled services, run "make up".
+To override a service configuration, create a "docker-compose.override.yml" file with your settings.

-Config:
+Backups:

-To override some config, create a .env file.
+To set the folder where the backup will be created, create a .env file with:
 - BACKUP_PATH=./

 Commands: